 What if 1-2 elements of the ownership trio are missing?
 And how to fix that?

-In “you build it, you own it” we discussed the ownership trio with these elements: knowledge, mandate, and responsibility.
+In “you build it, you own it” we discussed these symptoms along with many others to establish the three components of true ownership: knowledge, mandate, and responsibility.

 You cannot be responsible for something you don’t control.
 You need the mandate.

 You cannot use that mandate effectively over something you don’t understand.
 You need knowledge.

 You gain experience from running something and learn from the mistakes when things go wrong.
 You don’t use that knowledge to optimize it if it’s not your problem.
 You need to be held responsible.

 Unfortunately, broken ownership is much more common than true ownership which leads to frustration, demoralization, waste, and poor operations.

 This article discusses the 6 archetypes of broken ownership.

 This is a monkey with a gun scenario where one (usually the manager) calls the shots without a good level of understanding the system or being held responsible for the consequences: on-call, alerting, debugging, rearchitecting, etc.

 Top-down hierarchical organizational cultures are especially vulnerable to this type of broken ownership.

 Some managers who were formerly developers know enough to be dangerous but dumb enough to push their opinions when the team doesn’t put a good fight.
 Instead of creating a safe space for the team to experiment with, they want to take control and run things.
 But they don’t really run things.
 That’s the whole point of this series!